JiaLinLi0822/proj-two-stage-task/README.md

 # Planning in the tree search
 This Repository is the codes for planning in the tree search task.
+There are eleven locations (states), each labeled with different shapes, the number of points one would gain or lose are described in the figure below.
+Participants obtained the points by moving the to the different locations(rewards).
+The current state is highlighted in blue and current actions are indicated by orange arrows; participants select actions by pressing the 'F' they wish to move to.
+Once the move is made by pressing the 'J', the decision is final—they cannot reverse the action or revisit previous states.
+The trial ends when the participant reaches a state with no outgoing arrows.
+The participant’s goal is to visit a sequence of states that maximizes the total points earned.
+The online experiment can be visited on [here](https://solway-761f14246dd1.herokuapp.com/ad?assignmentId=debugCX4gW&hitId=debugNeiqU&workerId=debug61359&mode=debug)

 ![image-20250714164257067](images/task.png)